- [Standard half-size 80/40-10 mtr configuration]

 A half-wavelength radiator has a high impedance (high voltage, low current) at the feedpoint.
 This high impedance is adapted to that of the feedline, e.g., a coax cable.
 There are two standard ways to match the end-fed radiator to the feedline:

 - With an impedance transformer that has a variable capacitor across the antenna-side of the transformer.
 The resulting parallel-resonant circuit needs to be re-tuned when the operating frequency is changed.
 Here, the antenna is galvanically isolated from the feedline.
-This is also known as a "Fuchs" antenna, after OE1JF, Josef Fuchs (to be pronounced like "Foochs" in English) of Vienna/Austria, who patented it in 1927.
+This is also known as a "Fuchs" antenna, after OE1JF, Josef Fuchs (to be pronounced in English like "Foochs") of Vienna/Austria, who patented it in 1927.
 In his original design, there are actually two variable capacitors: one across each side of the transformer.
 The parallel-resonant transformer circuit is called a Fuchs-circuit ("Fuchskreis" in German).

 - With an impedance transformer that is configured as an auto-transformer.
 Hence, the antenna is not galvanically isolated from the feedline.
 Here too, one side of the transformer may have a fixed or variable capacitor across it.